 A Message from VUMC Executive Leadership

-We know from past experience that the overwhelming majority of team members embrace the influenza vaccination requirement and become compliant.
-However, VUMC faculty or staff members who remain non-compliant with the policy requirements after December 3, 2018, may no longer be allowed to perform their normal responsibilities and may face disciplinary action.
+We know from past experience that the overwhelming majority of team members embrace the VUMC immunization requirements and become compliant.
+However, VUMC faculty or staff members who remain non-compliant with the policy requirements after December 2, 2019, may no longer be allowed to perform their normal responsibilities and may face disciplinary action.

-VUMC staff members who remain non-compliant with the policy requirements after December 3, 2018, will be placed on unpaid leave.
-These employees may return to work on April 1 (the end of flu season) or once influenza vaccination is documented, whichever is sooner.
+VUMC staff members who remain non-compliant with the policy requirements after December 2,2019, , will be placed on unpaid leave.
+These employees may return to work once they have documented that the vaccination has been received or for the influenza vaccination when the flu season has ended on or around April 1, 2020 (when flu season is over), whichever is sooner.

-VUMC faculty members (clinical and non-clinical) who remain non-compliant with the policy requirements after December 3, 2018, will lose access to all VUMC systems that require a VUNet ID.
-Access will be restored on April 1, 2019, (the end of flu season) or once influenza vaccination is documented, whichever is sooner.
+VUMC faculty members (clinical and non-clinical) who remain non-compliant with the policy requirements after December 2, 2019, will lose access to all VUMC systems that require a VUNet ID.
+Access will be restored once they have documented that the vaccination has been received or for the influenza vaccination on or around April 1, 2020 (when flu season is over), whichever is sooner.

-The Medical Center’s leadership has reviewed current recommendations from the Centers for Disease Control and Prevention, along with best practices for employee vaccinations at other leading health systems, and we are committed to this decision.
-In addition, The American Nursing Association recently announced its support of mandatory influenza requirements for all health care personnel, and the National Patient Safety Foundation named influenza vaccination of all team members as a "must do" practice to ensure patient safety.
+The Medical Center's leadership has reviewed current recommendations from the Centers for Disease Control and Prevention, along with best practices for employee vaccinations at other leading health systems, and we are committed to our immunization policy for both the annual influenza vaccination and the second MMR given the resurgence in measles cases in the US. .
+In addition, The American Nursing Association has supported mandatory influenza requirements for all health care personnel, and the National Patient Safety Foundation named influenza vaccination of all team members as a "must do" practice to ensure patient safety. .
+These changes are an important step to ensuring the safety of our community.
+Please remember Flulapalooza® is being held September 25, 2019 from 6am – 6pm which is an ideal opportunity to receive your influenza vaccination.

 Executive Chief Nursing Officer